Code-Institute-Submissions/African-Explorers/README.md

 For testing the site I used the following tools/methods.
 ### [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools)
 This proved very useful in the production of the site as it allowed me to not only fix bugs whilst creating the site but I could also play around with styling to what worked best on different screen sizes.
-It has an inbuilt features to view my site in reponsive and handheld devices.
+It has an inbuilt features to view my site in responsive and handheld devices.

 ![Chrome tools big screen](/assets/images/Chrome-tools-1.jpg)
 ![Chrome tools small screen](/assets/images/Chrome-tools-2.jpg)